KoibuchiLab/circuit-switch-table/README.md

      fully-connected (-T 3)

    as the host interconnection network (-a).
-* It defaultly supports the update of slot # during slot ID allocation (add -d to deactivate the update).
+* It defaultly does NOT support the update of slot # during slot ID allocation (add -u to activate the update).
 * The generated routing tables for corresponding switches are saved in output/, which is refreshed (NOT appended!) after each execution.
 * Switch Number (2-D): as follows.